Juan OcampoDoctoral Student, Master in Social Sciences Organizational Innovation and Entrepreneurship, MSc Industrial Engineering

 - Engineering and Technology

-I have teaching interests in Organizational Theory, Organizational Model Design, and Reflexive Modeling
+I have teaching interests in Organizational Theory, Governance Model Design, Alternative Monetary Systems and Reflexive Modeling